Janet-Kou/ai-research-agent/README.md

       Create a .env file in the project root with your OpenAI API key\
       OPENAI_API_KEY=sk-your-openai-api-key

-  6. Run the Agent\
+  5. Run the Agent
       a.
-In terminal run : python main.py\
+In terminal run : python main.py
       b.
-You will be prompted with "What can I help you research?"\
+You will be prompted with "What can I help you research?"
       c.
 Type what you would like to research and hit enter.
-Optionally, you can request that the information is saved to a file.
-The agent will create a new file in your directory with the researched infromation.
+      d.
+You can choose to have the information is saved to a file.
+A new file containing the researched information will be created in the directory.

 # Author
 GitHub: Janet-Kou